5 Benefits of Pursuing Nursing as a Second Degree

 Previously working as a behavioral therapist, Jordan decided to earn her second degree in nursing because it’s a career that would allow her to give back to the community on a much larger scale.
 “I also like how you can grow as a nurse in multiple ways.”

-While she admits it gets tough trying to manage school and work, she stays organized and manages her time wisely.
-“You just have to know what works best for you and make sure that school is your priority!
+While she admits it gets tricky to manage school and work, she stays organized and manages her time wisely.
+“You just have to know what works best for you and ensure that school is your priority.
 My work managers are awesome and super flexible with my school schedule.
 I just let them know two weeks in advance if I have an exam or any conflicts in my schedule.”

 Jordan said she chose our ABSN program in Indianapolis for several reasons.